widdowquinn/SI_Holmes_etal_2017/README.md

 <a id="replicate"></a>
 ## Replicating the manuscript model

-To replicate the manuscript model from scratch: start the virtual environment, then run the notebooks and scripts as described below (remembering to use `Kernel -> Restart & Clear Output` in each notebook to remove the original/existing outputs):
+To replicate the manuscript model from scratch: start the virtual environment (in `MyBinder`, or on your own machine), then run the notebooks and scripts as described below (remembering to use `Kernel -> Restart & Clear Output` in each notebook to remove the original/existing outputs):

 ### Data processing, QA and normalisation